Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

-{\bf 3.8.2.
-Extra notations.} By enlarging the algebraically closed field $k$, we can assume that there exists a finite, discrete valuation ring extension $V$ of $W(k)$ such that the normalization $\scrP$ of $\scrN_V$ is smooth in characteristic $0$ and in codimension $1$ (cf. [PY, Appendix]).
+The dimension of $\scrX_1$ as a complex manifold (i.e., the dimension of the Shimura variety $\Sh(G_1,\scrX_1)$) is $m-2$.
+We will use the notations of Subsubsection 2.2.1.
+By enlarging the algebraically closed field $k$, we can assume that there exists a finite, discrete valuation ring extension $V$ of $W(k)$ such that the normalization $\scrP$ of $\scrN_V$ is regular in characteristic $0$ and in codimension $1$ (cf. [PY, Appendix] and the fact that $\scrN$ is a pro-\'etale cover of a quasi-projective scheme over $\dbZ_{(p)}$).
 Let $K$ be the field of fractions of $V$.
-Let $\scrO$ be the open subscheme of $\scrP_k$ which is the ordinary locus; a point $y\in\scrP(k)$ belongs to $\scrO(k)$ if and only if $y^*(\scrA_{\scrN_V})$ is an ordinary abelian variety.
+Let $e$ be the index of ramification of $V$ and let $\pi$ be a uniformizer of $V$.
+The minimal polynomial $h_e\in W(k)[X]$ of $\pi$ over $W(k)$ is an Eisenstein polynomial.